edkb/CodeForcesScraper/README.md

 The script uses the official [api](https://codeforces.com/apiHelp) to to select a new problem within a [rank range](../master/get_problem.py#L25-L26) and then scraps the page of the problem, make some tweeks to make more it readable on markdown and create the new files.

 ## Benefits
-- Problem description integrated to the code (no more copying and pasting in the comments)
+- Problem description integrated to the code (no more pasting in the comments)
 - Automatic input and expected output files (no more copying and pasting data from the examples)
 - Automatic solution template code (no more recriating the same template solution for every new problem)
+- Efficiently finds and download new problems all within the IDE.

 ## Download
 `git clone https://github.com/edkb/CodeForcesScrapper`